MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 In this and the following episodes we'll build a web-server on the Nexys 4 DDR board.

-## Overall design strategy for receiving data from the Ethernet.
+## Frame format in memory
 The implementation I've chosen here has the FPGA writing the received Ethernet frames directly to RAM, without requiring any assistance from the CPU.
 This is called Direct Memory Access.
-To make this work we must allocate a certain area in memory and design a RxDMA module to write to this memory area.
+To make this work we must allocate a certain area in memory and design an Rx DMA module to write to this memory area.

 Then we must decide on a format of the data written to the memory.
 Initially, we have two requirements: